andriyko/sublime-robot-framework-assistant/README.md

 * Pressing `Ctrl + Alt + s` will run the `Robot Framework: Create Database Tables` command
 * Pressing `Ctrl + Alt + t` will run the `Robot Framework: Create Database Table From Active Tab` command
 * Pressing `Ctrl + Alt + i` will run the `Robot Framework: Create Database Index From Active Tab` command
+* Pressing `Ctrl + Alt + r` will show available library, resource or variables imports in a popup menu.
+The popup menu is only displayed if cursor is in settings table and line contains `Libraries`, `Resource` or `Variables` setting.

 The usage of the `Ctrl + Alt + a/s/t/i` commands is explained in the [Internal database for keywords and variables](https://github.com/andriyko/sublime-robot-framework-assistant/wiki/Internal-database-for-keywords-and-variables) wiki page